Rensselaer Polytechnic Institute

 Rensselaer Polytechnic Institute (RPI) is a laboratory of innovation and technology where scientists, artists, engineers, architects, and business students learn and work together to create a collaborative learning environment unlike any other.

-Founded nearly two centuries ago, Rensselaer was the first technological research university founded in America, yet it is one of its most modern in terms of technology and innovation.
-It’s composed of five schools: Engineering; Science; Architecture; Humanities, Arts, and Social Sciences; and the Lally School of Management.
-Each has its own distinct characteristics and traditions, but through cross-discipline courses and programs, they work as one to ensure that students receive a well-rounded education.
+Founded nearly two centuries ago, Rensselaer was the first technological research university founded in America, yet it's one of its most modern in terms of technology and innovation.
+It’s composed of the Schools of Engineering; Science; Architecture; and Humanities, Arts & Social Sciences as well as the Lally School of Management.
+Each has its own distinct characteristics and traditions, but through cross-discipline courses and programs, they work as one to ensure students receive a well-rounded education.

-Its students come from near and far to learn.
+Rensselaer students come from near and far to learn.
 Among the current freshman class, 49 states and 62 countries are represented.
 While here, they’re part of a rigorous learning environment that’s devoted to educational innovation in the laboratory, classroom, and studio.

 Learning with CLASS

 At Rensselaer, students receive a comprehensive education where they’re exposed to a wide array of topics and people.
 Central in this is CLASS, or Clustered Learning, Advocacy, and Support for Students.
-This initiative involves the entire Rensselaer community working together to engage students in multiple facets of the educational experience at Rensselaer.
+This initiative involves the entire RPI community working together to engage students in multiple facets of the educational experience here.
 Through time-based clustering, residential commons, interdisciplinary programs, and a support network of peers, staff, and faculty, students develop the intellectual agility, multicultural sophistication, and global awareness that will enable them to change the world.

 Students at Rensselaer also have the opportunity to lead or assist with projects that have lasting and far-reaching effects.
-They’re tackling such societal challenges as clean water, safe food, climate change, renewable energy, and disease control.
+They’re tackling societal challenges such as clean water, safe food, climate change, renewable energy, and disease control.
 They’re also building bridges, planning cities, and exploring the deepest reaches of outer space.
 In short: they’re changing the world.

 At Rensselaer, students learn by doing.
 Engineering undergraduates, for instance, work alongside acclaimed faculty on fuel cell research, earthquake engineering, and electricity transmission.
 Other students perform environmental research at the Darrin Fresh Water Institute or take part in the annual GameFest, where they can showcase the computer games they’ve designed in front of industry professionals, gaining valuable insight into the profession.

-Location is another benefit Rensselaer students enjoy, as the school is a short drive from the tech hubs of Boston and New York City.
+Location is another benefit RPI students enjoy, as the school is a short drive from the tech hubs of Boston and New York City.
 Rensselaer’s Center for Career and Professional Development can help students strengthen their résumés by arranging internships and co-ops in not only these two cities but also at corporations, labs, and start-ups around the world.
 Amazon, Google, IBM, and NASA are just some of the places where Rensselaer students learn on the job.

 When class is over

 From Street Dance club and Space Society meetings to kung fu class and rugby practice, days at Rensselaer are never dull.
 The school offers more than 200 student clubs and organizations as well as numerous intramural sports.
-Also adding to the school’s vibrant atmosphere is the abundance of undergraduates who call campus home.
+Also adding to RPI’s vibrant atmosphere is the abundance of undergraduates who call campus home.
 More than 60% of students live in Rensselaer’s 21 residence halls.
 Some of the halls are themed to match interests such as Design and Arts Housing, Leadership House, Wellness House, and the Vasuda Living and Learning Community, which is focused on issues related to the Earth and its natural resources.